Aine History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+The origins of the name Aine are with the Anglo-Saxon tribes of Britain.
 The name is derived from the baptismal name for Haine.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
-Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
+Baptismal names were sometimes given in honour of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 Early Origins of the Aine family